 10. Dracaena (Lisa, Janet Craig, Fragrans)

 Dracaenas are among the best large, architectural plants for low-light rooms.
 The dark green Dracaena Lisa handles dim conditions especially well.
 Grows slowly, which is useful when you don’t want a plant to outgrow its spot.
-She’s sensitive to fluoride, so letting tap water sit overnight before watering helps avoid brown tips.
+Water when the top two inches dry.
+Brown tips often come from dry air, inconsistent watering, or fluoride in tap water, so letting tap water sit overnight before watering can help.

 11. Cast Iron Plant (Aspidistra elatior)